DalePutnam/D-NES/README.md

 3. Download boost and extract it to the externals folder.
 Make sure to name the folder simply `boost` with no version number.
 4. Open a Command Prompt and navigate to `externals/boost`
 5. Run `bootstrap.bat`
-6. Run `b2.exe toolset=msvc variant=debug link=static --with-system --with-filesystem --with-chrono --with-iostreams`
+6. Run `b2.exe toolset=msvc-12.0 variant=debug link=static --with-system --with-filesystem --with-chrono --with-iostreams`
-7. Run `b2.exe toolset=msvc variant=debug link=static --with-system --with-filesystem --with-chrono --with-iostreams`
+7. Run `b2.exe toolset=msvc-12.0 variant=release link=static --with-system --with-filesystem --with-chrono --with-iostreams`
 8. Download wxWidgets-3.0 and extract it to the externals folder.
 Name it simply `wxWidgets`.
 9. Navigate to `externals/wxWidgets/build/msw` and open the wxWidgets solution matching your version of Visual Studio.
 10. Build both the Debug and Release configurations.
 Once done close the solution.